GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Warhounds
 - heavily armored quadrupeds that attempt to position themselves with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
-- have no armor bar, but you have to destroy their armor plate before damaging its health
+- have no armor bar, but you usually have to destroy their armor plating before damaging their health
 - elites have the added bonus of firing on the move
 - they always move from a point to another and stop for a few seconds, use that time to damage them with a skill, shoot their weak points or EMP them
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
-- their legs have a 90% damage reduction
+- shooting their legs depletes their health, however they have a 90% damage reduction
 - the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
-- explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypasses their armor plating and does damage directly to their health
+- explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypass their armor plating and does damage directly to their health
-- critical hit damage and Headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
+- critical hit damage and Headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor plating
-- Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
+- Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor plating
-- Pestilence ticks bypasses their armor
+- Pestilence ticks bypasses their armor plating
-- using a Demolisher Firefly while they're disrupted bypasses their armor
+- using a Demolisher Firefly while they're disrupted bypasses their armor plating
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
 ##### Grenadier
 - has weak points behind its cannon and at the top of its back (TODO: check for other weak points)
-- elites fire 3 shock grenades in a salvo and try harder to flank
+- elites fire 3 shock grenades in a salvo and try harder to flank (TODO: verify if purples shoot shock grenades too)
 - when destroyed, explodes with an electrical charge, causing everything nearby to be shocked
-- shooting the hinge next to its cannon bypasses armor
+- shooting the hinge next to its cannon bypasses its armor plating
 ##### Minigun
 - has weak points located at the top of its legs
 - elites can stop and after a short charge up time, fire their minigun in a devastating 360° spin